grindsa/acme2certifier/docs/ejbca.md

 - cert_profile_name - name of the certificate profile
 - ee_profile_name - name of the end entity profile
 - ca_name - name of the CA used to enroll certificates
-- allowed_domainlist - optional - list of domain-names allowed for enrollment in json format example: ["bar.local$, bar.foo.local] (default: [])
+- allowed_domainlist - optional - list of domain-names allowed for enrollment in JSON format, for example: ["bar.local$, bar.foo.local] (default: [])
 - eab_profiling - optional - [activate eab profiling](eab_profiling.md) (default: False)
 - enrollment_config_log - optional - log enrollment parameters (default False)
-- enrollment_config_log_skip_list - optional - list enrollment parameters not to be logged in json format example: [ "parameter1", "parameter2" ] (default: [])
+- enrollment_config_log_skip_list - optional - list of enrollment parameters not to be logged in JSON format, for example: [ "parameter1", "parameter2" ] (default: [])
 - request_timeout - optional - requests timeout in seconds for requests (default: 5s)

 You can test the connection by running the following curl command against your EJBCA server.